- Education and Science»

 Though Alexander left about a dozen men with strong positions to rule when he died, only a few were able to achieve greatness.
 Perdiccas was Alexander’s right hand man, and he had the largest army, and best territories.
 Ptolemy I was left in Egypt, and this became the Ptolemaic dynasty until the Roman takeover of Egypt.
 Antigonus One-Eye rule in Asia Minor, and the Antigonid dynasty would later become the Kings of Macedon.
 Antipater rule in Macedon as the warlord of Europe upon the death of Alexander, but his dynasty ended with his son Cassander.
 The only man that would found a major dynasty out of Alexander’s empire that was not in a position of territorial leadership upon Alexander’s death was Seleucus, the commander of the Companion Cavalry, an elite cavalry unit in the Macedonian army.

 The Diadochi fought four major wars.
 The first two wars were fought over who would be the regents of Alexander III.
 In these wars the major powers joined into two camps and fought to the death.
 Perdiccas was killed in the first war, when he fought against Antigonus, Antipater, and Ptolemy.
 The second war occurred when Antigonus began to secure Asia Minor.
 Ptolemy, Polyperchon (another of the successors that had taken greater power when Perdiccas was killed), and other lesser satraps (rulers of cities and territories in the Persian Empire, the title was kept in the Hellenistic world) fought against Antigonus and his allies, including Cassander.
-The forces under Polyperchon were considered the loyalists because they had Alexander IV.
+The forces under Polyperchon were considered the rightful heirs because they had Alexander IV, Alexander the Greats son.
 Antigonus won a series of battles but was ultimately a diplomatic failure, as everyone else joined together to combat his kingdom.
 The third and fourth wars were no longer fought as wars over the regency, but as wars to create kingdoms for the individual successors.
 These last two wars were shorter affairs, but in the end only three men really had power.
 Demetrius, the son of Antigonus, was king of Macedon.
 Ptolemy had a kingdom centered on Egypt, and Seleucus was master of Asia, from the Aegean to the border of India.

 Results of Alexander's Conquests